Suwałki dialect

 The Suwałki dialect (gwara suwalska) belongs to the Masovian dialect group and is located in the part of Poland.
 It borders the Podlachia dialect to the south, the Masurian dialects to the west, the Northern Borderlands dialect to the east, and the new mixed dialects to the north.

-Given the position of the dialect, some influence from the Norther Borderlands dialect can also be seen here, as well as Baltic, and Belarusian.
+Given the position of the dialect, some influence from the Northern Borderlands dialect can also be seen here, as well as Baltic, and Belarusian.
 Suwalszczyzna shares much with Podlasie and Northern Borderlands, particularly eastern varieties.
 Some typical Masovian traits are missing, such as initial ra- > re- (but teraz (teraz)); no ń > ḿ, and no -ami > -amy. -ta for the second person plural of verbs is also absent.
 Suwalska in recent years has been being supplanted by Standard Polish; however many initiatives exist to document it.

 Phonology

 Typical of Masovian dialects, devoicing of word-final consonants before vowels and liquids is present here, including before clitics.
 Also typical of Masovian dialects is the presence of mazuration, except in parts of the east in Sejny County.
 Hypercorrection occurs frequently for speakers on this border: pomoczy (pomocy).
 A few loanwords and fewer native words show siakanie: siosom (szosą). się may rarely attach to the associated verb and be pronounced as part of it as a result of eastern influence: mordowa’li sie, and sometimes the imperative and comparative of adverbs may take final stress: da’waj, póź’niej.